pgardias/forgery-recognition/docs/index.md

 ![](img/CNN_GAN_sentences.jpg)
 **Figure YY.** Sentences generated from the CNN GAN using blurring and thresholding

 After generating 800 random words with both the real EMNIST data and the CNN GAN generated words we blurred them to create a fair test.
 Since the CNN GAN generated words contain gray splotches the Siamese model would always be able to identify the fakes by this.
 The blurred images were passed into the Siamese network with real labels pertaining to EMNIST words, and fake labels appeneded to CNN GAN generated words.
-We found that again 0% of our faked output could get by the Siamese model as shown in Figure ZZ.
+We found that again 0% of our faked output could get by the Siamese model.
 However, the similarity scores of the inputs were much more revealing as to what changed.
 The similarity score between (real,real) was now only .625 and the similarity score between (real,fake) was .585.
 This margin is a large improvement over the original 1 and 0 scores as discussed in the baseline section above.
 These numbers indicate that the CNN GAN generates words that are much more realistic than the original baseline GAN as the similarity scores between real and fake are only .03 apart, therefore with only a few future improvements we could get fake text through this model, but for us these results show that legibility is a large part of how realistic a word looks.

-**Figure ZZ.**

 ## Legibility